ibtisam-iq/nectar/dbServers_conf.md

 # This step installs `mongosh`, the MongoDB shell, which is used to interact with the database
 # Visit: https://www.mongodb.com/docs/mongodb-shell/install/

+# Start the MongoDB service, if not
+sudo systemctl start mongod

 # Access the MongoDB shell to manage databases and collections
 mongosh